 A pretty stream near James Frye Shelter.

 This was a really interesting tree: a Winged Elm (Ulmus alata).
 If you click to enlarge, you can see way the bark stands out away from the branches in wings.
-I have no idea what kind of tree it is.
-Michael figured out what kind of tree it is.

 Our first true wildflower of the season: Simplocarpus foetidus (Skunk Cabbage).